Flutterwrites/storekeeper-app/README.md

-N.B: It was good working and learning building application with a database, Thank you.
+N.B: It was good working and learning building application with a database.
+Thank you.